marschall/ishimura/README.md

 Usage
 -----
 The interface `com.github.marschall.ishimura.UnsafeWrapper` exposes all the public methods of `sun.misc.Unsafe`.
+You can access it through:

 ```java
 UnsafeWrapperFactory.getUnsafeWrapper()